WHO AM I ?

 I’ve learned some guitar also with him … But guitar is not for me, it is so hard and needs ultimate dexterity.

-ANDRE as a professor was more advanced courses, I learned only 1 song with him for a whole year (…), he had a french chord notation (but he is 100% Tahitian), I learned from him some tricks like how to play with all my fingers from my right hand.
+ANDRE as a professor was more advanced courses, I learned only 1 song with him for a whole year (…), he had a french chord notation (but he is 100% native Tahitian), I learned from him some tricks like how to play with all my fingers while strumming.

-He is a very skilled ukulele player, but I have doubts about his teaching (not easy to grasp).
+He is a very skilled ukulele player, but I have doubts about his teaching methodology (not easy for beginners).

 JOEL, my last Toere teacher, asked me if I wanted to take ukulele lesson with him because I have some difficulties with strumming (I am strumming by ears … what would you expect ? ^^).

-I refused as I am already busy, but he gave me some strumming tips to help me … but that was in 2012, I’m not confident if I can still remember.
+I refused as I am already busy, but he gave me some strumming tips to help me … but that was in 2012, I’m not confident if I can still remember what he taught me in half an hour.

 Did I mention that I do KARAOKE UKULELE COVER ? :)